 Introduction to McPherson, Kansas

 McPherson, Kansas, in McPherson county, is located 50 miles N of Wichita, Kansas.
-As of the year 2000 census, 13,770 people resided in McPherson.

 The city of in McPherson is the county seat of McPherson County.
 The city was founded in the year 1872 and was named after James Birdseye McPherson, a Union General in the Civil War who was killed in 1864.
 The city has been laid by the McPherson Town Company and the Articles of Incorporation was signed on May 28, 1872.
 It was by the year 1888, the community started developing and major industries started building up including a large flour mill, an insurance company headquarter, and an oil refinery.